DinoMan/blink-detector/README.md

 # Blink Detector
-This is a blink detector capable of detecting blinks in frontal faces.
+This is a blink detector capable of detecting blinks in frontal faces using facial landmarks.
 There is support for batch processing and online blink detection (frame-by-frame).

 # Installing the blink detector library
 pip install .